 Meals take around half an hour to cook.
 The family plan meals can take around 45 minutes to cook, and you have about five recipes to choose from every week.
 Two of those recipes are new, and three are classics that have been favorites for subscribers in the past.

-One of the top features for Hello Chef is the dinner-to-lunch option, which allows you to transform dinner from the night before to a completely different meal you can eat at work the next day.
+One of the top features for Hello Fresh is the dinner-to-lunch option, which allows you to transform dinner from the night before to a completely different meal you can eat at work the next day.
 This includes items such as the Chicken Sausage Flatbreads for dinner with Italian Orzotto for lunch, or the Beef Ragu and Cavatappi with a Loaded Baked Potato for lunch.

 There are three types of plans with Hello Fresh.
 The Classic plan offers a wide variety of foods that include meat or fish and seasonal produce.
 The Veggie plan is focused on vegetarian eating, and the family plan is geared toward families with children who might be picky eaters.